 There are more than 7,000 oil and natural gas fields here.
-The basin accounts for one-third of oil production in the United States and about 15 percent of the country’s natural gas output.
-The basin is partly responsible for the United States now being the world’s largest producer of crude oil with about 19 percent of the global share of production.
+The basin accounts for about 40 percent of the oil production in the United States and about 15 percent of the country’s natural gas output.
+The basin is partly responsible for the United States now being the world’s largest producer of crude oil with about 20 percent of the global share of production.

 These fields have been providing oil since the 1920s, but production has ramped up in recent years.
 The basin’s output reached an average of 3.9 million barrels of petroleum a day in 2019, making it the second most productive oil region in the world, behind only the famed Ghawar field in Saudi Arabia.

 In 2019, oil rigs were quickly erected and camps seem to pop up almost overnight to house oil industry workers who were earning six-figure salaries.